Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Introduction

 in the absence of external fields or surface effects.
 Physically observable configurations are modelled by the LdG energy minimizers subject to the problem constraints.
 In the case of spatially homogeneous samples, the LdG energy reduces to the bulk potential, $f_B$, which is typically a polynomial in the scalar invariants of $\mb Q$ \cite{majumdar2010equilibrium}.
 The bulk equilibrium phases are then modelled in terms of the minimizers of $f_B$, which can be computed explicitly as a function of temperature \cite{mottram2014introduction}.
 The bulk potential, $f_B$, is identical for NLC and CLC phases.
 The elastic energy density, $f_{el}$, depends on both $\mb Q$ and its gradients, and penalises spatial inhomogeneities.
-In fact, $f_{el}$, has different forms for the NLC and CLC phases because the natural ground state for a CLC is a helical director profile, whereas that for a NLC is a uniform, constant director profile.
+In fact, $f_{el}$, has different forms for the NLC and CLC phases because the natural ground state for a CLC is a helical director profile whereas that for a NLC is a uniform, constant director profile.
 The critical points and the minimizers of $\mc F$ are classical solutions to the associated Euler-Lagrange equations: a system of nonlinear, coupled partial differential equations, subject to prescribed constraints.

 The question of interest is: how is the LdG energy modified by the NPs in the dilute limit described above?
 This question has been answered in \cite{canevari2020design, canevari2020polydispersity}.
 In the dilute limit, the NPs do not interact with each other and the NP-LC interaction is captured by a surface energy, $f_s$, that depends on the NP geometry and the surface treatment on the NP-LC interface, $\Sigma$.
-The collective effects of the NPs is, informally speaking, the sum of the surface energies over all NP-LC interfaces, which yields a homogenized bulk energy, $f_{hom}(\mb Q)$.
+The collective effects of the NPs is, informally speaking, the sum of the surface energies over all NP-LC interfaces which yields a homogenized bulk energy, $f_{hom}(\mb Q)$.
 More precisely, the total LdG energy, including the effects of the suspended NPs is given by

-where $\epsilon$ is related to the NP size, $\gamma$ is an appropriate positive scaling factor determined by the dilute limit, $\nu$ is the normal to the NP-LC interface and $\mb Q_\nu$ is a preferred boundary condition on $\Sigma$.
-In \cite{canevari2020design}, the authors show that minimizers of $\mc F_\epsilon$ converge to minimizers of
+where $\epsilon$ is related to the NP size, $\gamma$ is an appropriate positive scaling factor determined by the dilute limit, $\nu$ is the normal to the NP-LC interface, $\mb Q_\nu$ is a preferred boundary condition on $\Sigma$ and we sum the surface energies over all suspended NPs.
+In \cite{canevari2020design}, the authors show that minimizers of $\mc F_\epsilon$ converge to minimizers (strongly in $H^1$) of

 as $\epsilon \to 0$ (which captures the dilute limit) and $f_{hom}$ can be explicitly computed in terms of the NP shape, distribution and NP boundary treatments.